WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `trap_if` ensures that, when a component uses a `callback` all events flow through the event loop at the base of the stack.

-Note that `task.wait` releases and reacquires the `active` lock and thus `canon_task_wait` allows the runtime to switch to another active task in the current component instance.
+Note that `task.wait` releases and reacquires the `fiber` lock and thus `canon_task_wait` allows the runtime to switch to another active task in the current component instance.
 Note also that `task.wait` can be called from a sync-lifted `SyncTask` so that even fully synchronous code can make concurrent